ULHPC/tutorials/advanced/Bioinformatics/README.md

 * GROMACS/4.6.5-goolf-1.4.10-hybrid,  GROMACS/4.6.5-goolfc-2.6.10-hybrid
 * GROMACS/4.6.5-goolf-1.4.10-mt, GROMACS/4.6.5-goolfc-2.6.10-mt

+**Question: What is the difference between the -goolf- and the -goolfc- version?**

 We notice here two details:

 * the `goolf` and `goolfc` toolchains used to compile GROMACS
-  - the major difference here is that `goolfc` contains CUDA support
+  - the major difference here is that the `goolfc` version contains CUDA support
 * the `hybrid` and `mt` versions
   - the hybrid version is OpenMP and MPI-enabled, all binaries have a '\_mpi' suffix
   - the mt version is only OpenMP-enabled, as such it can take advantage of only one node's cores (however it may be faster on